What Is the Average Age of Marriage In the U.S.?

 Problems can also arise if one spouse is bringing a substantial amount of debt into the marriage and you can't agree on the best approach to pay it off.
 If you do agree to handle it together, that could put more pressure on your household income, forcing you to delay other money goals.

 There are other financial impacts that are less direct as well.
-For instance, if you plan to have children, you'd have to consider how that would affect career advancement for each of you.
+For instance, regardless of the age you plan to have children, you'll have to consider how that would affect career advancement for each of you.
 Would one spouse be expected to stay home while the other works or would you both share in work and childcare responsibilities equally?
 These are issues you'd want to decide well before a baby arrives in the picture.

 How to Decide When to Get Married